A consumer loan is any loan or line of credit a consumer receives from a creditor.

 A mortgage is offered to borrowers who meet certain credit score and income requirements set by the lender.
 There are many types of home mortgage loans available.

-A mortgage will usually have a lengthy loan term of 15 – 30 years because of the large amount that is borrowed.
+A mortgage will usually have a lengthy loan term of 15 – 30 years because of the borrowed amount.
 A 30-year fixed-rate mortgage is the most common loan term.
 There are shorter fixed-rate terms and adjustable-rate mortgage loans also available.

 Home Equity Loan

-If you have a mortgage and your home is worth more than the mortgage balance then you have home equity.
+If you have a mortgage and your home is worth more than the mortgage balance, you have home equity.
 You can use that equity you have in your home to secured a loan called a second mortgage.
-This loan is secured by your home and comes with low interest rates.
+This loan is secured by your home and comes with low-interest rates.

 A home equity line of credit, or HELOC, works just like a credit card.
 You’re given a line of credit and are only charged interest on the amount you borrow.

 Personal loans are unsecured loans given to consumers with short loan terms, usually between 18-60 months.
 Interest rates on personal loans are usually higher than secured loans like home equity loans but lower than credit cards.

 From vacations to starting a business, borrowers can use a personal loan to make any purchase they want.

 When you get a new loan to pay off an existing loan is known as refinancing.
 You can refinance most types of loans, but mortgage refinancing is the most common.

 There are many reasons one would want to refinance their loan.
 Usually, it is to get a lower interest rate or monthly payment.